DevMountain/framework-shop/README.md

 ### Summary

-In this step we will be setting up the `Landing` component to display data and link to other views.
+In this step, we will be setting up the `Landing` component to display data and link to other views.

 ### Instructions